-Proposition 39 - \$38.7 million for Proposition 39 energy efficiency program grants, a reduction from the January State Budget proposal of \$39.6 million to reflect revised revenue estimate
+Proposition 39 - \$38.7 million for Proposition 39 energy efficiency program grants

-Adult Education - In January 2015, Governor Brown indicated his commitment to Adult Education by proposing a \$500 million Adult Education Block Grant.
-The Governor's May Revision strengthens the proposal by making adjustments based on stakeholder feedback such as eliminating the allocation boards, requiring more robust, but less frequent, planning, and providing for a more stable funding stream.
+Adult Education - \$500 million for the Adult Education Block Grant.
+This reflects adjustments based on stakeholder feedback such as eliminating the allocation boards, requiring more robust, but less frequent, planning, and providing for a more stable funding stream.